-A. State Infrastructure Funding Mechanism
+C. State Funding Mechanism

-If a local workforce development board (LWDB) is unable to come to agreement with one or more partner programs on a local infrastructure funding mechanism; notification must be given to the GWB by December 1, 2017.
+If a local workforce development board (LWDB) is unable to come to agreement with one or more partner programs on a local infrastructure funding mechanism; notification must be given to the GWB.
 All documents utilized by the local area in the negotiations process, including any budgets or allocation methodologies that have been agreed upon, should be sent via email with the notice.
-In subsequent years in which agreements are renewed, notification must be given by April 15th.